-- Facilitating Connection.
-Relationships are encouraged between the graduate students through our cohort model, social activities sponsored by the Department, and active Facebook page to enhance communication and highlight successes of our students. - Professional Activities.
+- Orientation & Advising.
+Students are required to meet with their advisors during the first semester and beyond to plan for and track academic progress. - Facilitating Connection.
+Relationships are encouraged between the graduate students through, social activities sponsored by the Department, and active Facebook page to enhance communication and highlight successes of our students. - Professional Activities.
 Various counseling-related conferences (e.g. Healthy Families Conference) and speakers are hosted on campus regularly and are free to LCU graduate counseling students.